Factor V: Measure Everything

 annotations:

-summary: "Agent taking longer than 5 minutes"
+summary: 'Agent execution taking longer than 5 minutes'